kreier/llama.cpp-jetson/README.md

 #error -- unsupported GNU version! gcc versions later than 8 are not supported!
 #endif /* __GNUC__ > 8 */
 ```

+But you can just edit the 8 to a 9 in line 136 with `sudo nano /usr/local/cuda/targets/aarch64-linux/include/crt/host_config.h`.
+It works at least until 9% with error in 1214 identifier "CUDA_R_16BF" is undefined

 ### GCC 8.4